Front yard of a home with colourful shrubs, bright lawn, and tidy entryway showing curb appeal in every season.

 Accent colours deserve careful thought.
 A navy or forest green door stands out against brick or siding, whether in summer light or winter snow.
 Black remains a classic, although softer charcoal often feels less stark while still delivering contrast.
 Rich reds can look inviting on traditional brick homes, but they need to be chosen with care so that the tone does not clash with the existing exterior.

-The Entryway as a Focal Point
+The entryway as a focal point

 Front entry of a home with stone steps, wood door, and landscaped garden beds, showing inviting curb appeal.